Paras-Jain20/Memory-and-cost-in-cellular-adaptation/Code files - manuscript-v2/readme.txt

 1) for analysis with periodic enviroment - periodic_env.m
 2) for analysis with stochastic correlated enviroment - stochastic_correlated_env.m
 3) for analysis with step-wise change in the enviroment - Step_wise_change_stochastic_env.m

+Rest matlab files are functions necessary for the analyses